TapTap

-TapTap is a mobile game-sharing community and third-party game store that originated in China, operated by XD Inc..The platform allows users to download games and engage within the community.
-The platform was founded in 2016.
+TapTap is a mobile game-sharing community and third-party game store that originated in China, operated by XD Inc. The platform allows users to download games and engage within the community.

-In June 2022, TapTap reached an average of 9 million monthly active users from over 170 countries, including the United States, Japan, Germany, and Italy.
+In the first half of 2024, TapTap reached an average of 48 million monthly active users from over 170 countries, including the United States, Japan, Germany, and Italy.